Jumpin Jerry

 J: Was it like that?

-S: YES - it was very annoying - just like that!
+S: YES - it could have been just like that!

 J: Of course he did, Jesus can hear anything - he's a superhero.